 - they exclude the Principal Private Residence (PPR); and

 - recoveries under these are capped at a maximum of 20% of the outstanding balance of the CBILS facility after the proceeds of business assets have been applied.

 For all facilities, including those over £250,000, CBILS can be used to support lending even where a lender considers there to be sufficient security.
 However, where there is sufficient security available, it is likely that the lender will use this security to partially support any finance facility.

-CBILS was initially set to run for six months, however due to the ongoing effects of the pandemic, the deadline is now 31 January 2021.
-The government has suggested that they are looking to bring in a new loan scheme from January 2021, however, details of this are yet to be announced.
+CBILS was initially set to run for six months, however, due to the ongoing effects of the pandemic, the deadline is now 31 March 2021.
+The government announced the replacement scheme, the Recovery Loan Scheme, during the Budget 2021.
+Visit our dedicated FAQ page for the CB scheme

 Can I apply for more than one CBILS facility?